nrwl/nx/docs/shared/recipes/repo-types/package-based-in-integrated.md

 2. A `package.json` file in the project folder with a `name` specified
 3. Some scripts defined in the project's `package.json` file for Nx to run

-## Maintain Separate Dependencies
+## Setup NPM/Yarn/PNPM Workspaces

-If you choose to have this project define its own dependencies separately from the root `package.json` file, simply define those `dependencies` and `devDependencies` in the project's `package.json` file.
+If you choose to have this project define its dependencies separately from the root `package.json` file, simply define those `dependencies` and `devDependencies` in the project's `package.json` file.

 With [npm](https://docs.npmjs.com/cli/v7/using-npm/workspaces)/[yarn](https://classic.yarnpkg.com/lang/en/docs/workspaces/)/[pnpm](https://pnpm.io/workspaces) workspaces set up, you can run the install command at the root of the repository and every project will have its dependencies installed.

+When you manage dependencies this way, you can still hoist dependencies to the root-level `package.json` file, but you have to make the explicit decision for each dependency.

 There are difficulties with code sharing when you maintain separate dependencies.
 See the [Dependency Management Strategies](/more-concepts/dependency-management) guide for more information.